By Mary Kate McGrath - March 16, 2021

 Companies hoping to prioritize employee safety while taking advantage of a remote workforce should begin with a comprehensive remote work policy.
-The first step in creating a remote work policy is determining who on your team can benefit from a remote-work, and if these individuals will need additional training or resources for success.
-Before establishing a remote work-force, be sure to consult with Human Resources, as well as legal and finance teams, to create an official policy to ensure that remote workers will know who to reach out to with any questions or concerns.
+The first step in creating a remote work policy is determining who on your team can benefit from remote-work, and if those individuals will need additional training or resources for success.
+Before establishing a remote workforce, be sure to consult with human resources, as well as legal and finance teams, to create an official policy to ensure that remote workers will know who to reach out to with any questions or concerns.

 It’s also important to consider how remote work will impact collaboration, and which tools can continue to ensure that all employees are capable.
 Finding the appropriate tools for communication is often a priority for remote workers, as being out of reach is one of the main issues managers struggle with for remote teams.
 These tools can include video conferencing software or hardware, equipment to maintain a home workspace, meeting spaces in-office where remote workers can be seen or heard, and of course, a mass notification system to keep employees informed of any emergency or important company news.

-By keeping employees up-to-date on company-planning, managers can further ensure that remote workers feel included.
-The system allows for a more connected workplace community overall, which will be even more important as the rate of remote work continues to rise and more employees are an outside-of-the office.
-The employee notification database on a versatile mass notification system can be divided into groups to account for employee's role, location, or specific interests.
+By keeping employees up to date on company planning, managers can further ensure that remote workers feel included.
+The system allows for a more connected workplace community overall, which will be even more important as the rate of remote work continues to rise and more employees work outside the office.
+The employee notification database in a versatile mass notification system can be segmented into groups to account for an employee's role, location, or specific interests.
 Employees can choose groups they belong to and how often they receive alerts via a company-branded web portal, provide the company with specific information that may be relevant during an emergency, and request messages be received in any language.

-When evaluating which mass notification system is most suitable for managing remote employee communications.
 An SMS Opt-In feature makes it easy for employees, contractors, and visitors to sign up for temporary or long-term notifications.
 SMS Opt-In for mass notification can be a critical feature for effective communication with employees who work off-site.
-Members of a corporate community, including remote workers, can opt-in to receive alerts using SMS and a keyword unique to your organization.
+Members of a corporate community, including remote workers, can opt in to receive alerts by texting a unique keyword to an SMS short code.

-Managers can use a keyword for multiple events and have multiple keywords for one event.
+Managers can use a keyword for multiple events or have multiple keywords for one event.
 For many remote workers, flexibility is a major draw, and SMS Opt-In can help tailor a mass notification system for this work style.
-Set-up and management of the system is simple, and multiple features enable managers to reach out to remote employees, such as the ability to make public lists in which any visitor may opt-in or private lists that prioritize internal communications.
+Implementation and management of the system is simple, and multiple features enable managers to reach out to remote employees, such as the ability to make public lists in which any visitor may op -in to or private lists that prioritize internal communications.